 Western Tien-Shan Kazakhstan

 Around the world, whenever somebody bites into an apple, they are eating a fruit that can trace its history back to the Western Tien-Shan mountains of Kazakhstan.
 It was here, centuries ago, that people domesticated a wild species of apple called Malus sieversii.
-Sweet and juicy, it was popular with the traders who traveled along the Silk Road in their caravans.
+Sweet and juicy, it was popular with the traders who travelled along the Silk Road in their caravans.
 So, they took the apples with them on their travels, selling them to new lands or eating them and discarding the seeds on the roadside.
 Over time, apples became cross-pollinated with wild species worldwide, leading to the genesis of the thousands of edible apple varieties you find today.
 Researchers believe about 46 percent of a modern domestic apple's genes today can be traced to Kazakhstan's Malus sieversii apples.

 Today, there are still orchards of these original apples and other domesticated goods, including apricots, pistachios, nuts, and plums.
 But they are just one of the natural wonders in Kazakhstan's Western Tien-Shan mountains.
 The three protected areas in the World Heritage Site - Karatau Nature Reserve, Aksu-Zhabagly Nature Reserve, and Sairam-Ugam National Park - each exemplify magnificent biospheres.
-With altitudes ranging from about 1100 meters to more than 4200 meters, they offer various landscapes, including imposing mountains, plateaus, steep slopes, foothills, and woodlands.
+With altitudes ranging from about 1100 metres to more than 4200 metres, they offer various landscapes, including imposing mountains, plateaus, steep slopes, foothills, and woodlands.
 From the peaks of the Tien Shan Mountain range, glacial runoffs tumble down the slopes to provide the ever-changing waterways that feed the wild fruit and nut species.

 The untouched landscape ebbs and flows with contrasting temperatures and impactful climatic seasons.
-There are undeniable centers of origin to ancient inhabitants.
+There are undeniable centres of origin to ancient inhabitants.
 Each unique natural refuge is committed to preservation and development while simultaneously facilitating remembrance for human existence.

 The Western Tien-Shan sites of Kazakhstan